Working out how much you need to save for retirement can feel a bit like trying to answer the question “how long is a piece of string?”

 If you’ve been auto-enrolled into your employer’s workplace pension scheme, under current minimum contribution limits, you’ll be paying in 5% of your salary before tax (of which 1% is tax relief), whilst your employer will pay in 3%, bringing the total contribution to 8%.

-Based on the Pensions and Lifetime Savings Association’s Retirement Living Standards, you’d need an income of £10,200 a year to achieve this minimum standard.
+Based on the Pensions and Lifetime Savings Association’s Retirement Living Standards, you’d need an income of £10,900 a year to achieve this minimum standard as a single person, and £16,700 as a couple.

-The government’s Money Advice Service has a useful workplace pension contribution calculator to help you work out exactly how much you and your employer are paying into your pension each month.
+The government’s Money Helper service has a useful workplace pension contribution calculator to help you work out exactly how much you and your employer are paying into your pension each month.
+You can find out more about how auto-enrolment works in our guide How does pension auto-enrolment work?.

 How do I find out how much income my pension pot will provide me with?